gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

 = 2.9.4 =
-* importer: new 'feedback' tab, that displays the feedback of the last import.
 * GUI: jsons now displayed using [jQuery json-viewer](https://github.com/abodelot/jquery.json-viewer)
 * System options : delete posts instead of trashing them (will be faster to clean DB)